Chatbots in Machine Learning: Revolutionizing Communication

 Reinforcement Learning: Some advanced chatbots use reinforcement learning to optimize their responses.
 By receiving feedback from user interactions, chatbots can learn which responses are most effective and adjust their behavior accordingly.

-Applications of Chatbots
+Applications of Machine Learning Chatbots

 Customer Service: Chatbots are widely used in customer service to handle queries, provide product information, and assist with troubleshooting.
 They offer 24/7 support, reducing wait times and improving customer satisfaction.